amazon-braket/amazon-braket-ocean-plugin-python/README.md

 # EmbeddingComposite automatically maps the problem to the structure of the solver.
 embedded_sampler = EmbeddingComposite(sampler)

-# the below result should be 0 because node 0 is connected to the 4 other nodes in a star graph
+# The below result should be 0 because node 0 is connected to the 4 other nodes in a star graph
 print(dnx.min_vertex_cover(star_graph, embedded_sampler, resultFormat="HISTOGRAM"))
 ```